Webmaster’s blog 2020–2021

 Cable from BH2-MLSH lamphouse with bunch pin plugs (original plug on right)

-One of the first things I tried was a human grey scalp hair, because I was trying to get a photo of the scales on the cuticle for the hairs and fibres gossip.
+One of the first things I tried was a human grey scalp hair, because I was trying to get a photo of the scales on the cuticle for the July “Hairs and fibres” gossip (our first Zoom meeting).
 The 20× MSPlan gave better results than my 20× Neo (from the BH era) but not as good as my 20× SPlan with transmitted light.
+I took some photographs with normal light and with crossed polarisers (the cortex of human hair is birefringent) and showed them during the gossip.

-Scales on the cuticle of human grey scalp hair (20× SPlan objective, with crossed polarisers in the lower photo)
+Scales on the cuticle of human grey scalp hair (hair diameter 0.092 mm, with crossed polarisers in the lower photo, 20× objective, 2.5× photo eyepiece, Canon EOS 5D Mark II, EOS Utility)

 With no meetings to go to, I have finally had time to clear the backlog of Olympus microscope instruction manuals, brochures, catalogues, exploded parts diagrams and repair manuals that I wanted to scan and convert to PDFs so that they can go on my website (www.alanwood.net/olympus/downloads.html).
 Some of them came from Brian Bracegirdle’s estate, some were donated by other people, and others came from Club meetings.